big spender

 $this->set_coupon(<coupon-code>);

-Note: To prevent interoperability problems with the rest of Zen Cart, I strongly recommend that coupons created for use with Big Chooser either use a Coupon Amount of 0.01 or set the Free Shipping checkbox.
+Note: To prevent interoperability problems with the rest of Zen Cart, I recommend that coupons created for use with Big Chooser either use a Coupon Amount of 0.01 or more, or set the Free Shipping checkbox, unless you make the additional code changes shown in my Zero Dollar Coupon changes post.

-If you create a coupon with Coupon Amount 0.00 (and no free shipping), then the Uses per Coupon and Uses per Customer functionality will not work properly (as of 1.3.7), and other things may break in the future.
+If you create a coupon with Coupon Amount 0.00 (and no free shipping), without my Zero Dollar Coupon changes, then the native Uses per Coupon and Uses per Customer functionality will not work properly.

 The set_coupon command was added in version 1.0.4.